metosin/cloud-busting/aws/ecs-demo/README.md

 NOTE: We replace `terraform init` with our script here (`source ../../../tools/terraform-init`) - the script populates the correct values for the Terraform state S3 bucket, lock DynamoDB table and the KMS encrytion key that you used when initializing the backend earlier.

-The modules depend on each other via [Terrafrom remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html), so the [Terraform apply](https://www.terraform.io/docs/commands/apply.html) commands needs to be run in the module dependency order (TODO: linkki)
+The modules depend on each other via [Terrafrom remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html), so the [Terraform apply](https://www.terraform.io/docs/commands/apply.html) commands needs to be run in the module [dependency order](https://github.com/metosin/cloud-busting/blob/main/aws/ecs-demo/modules/README.md#module-dependencies).

 ### Last Step: Destroy